 Don’t forget to plan ahead

-- Scout multiple alternate routes and lodging in Google Maps by choosing the “Avoid Highways” option.
+- Scout multiple alternate routes and lodging in your GPS or a navigation app by choosing the “Avoid Highways” option.

 - Get tips from friends and family about their favorite spots to visit along the way.